The Chapel and Earlsferry beach

 The great thing about Tektronix (Tek) was that it was a company

-Important People who each knew his/her part in the game play as we
+who each knew his/her part in the game play as we contributed to

-contributed to our utmost in the pursuit of knowledge, perfection
+our utmost in the pursuit of knowledge, perfection, design and

-and the design and manufacture of precision cathode ray
+the efficient manufacture of precision, ultra high value, cathode ray

 oscilloscopes and electronic products that would benefit the entire world.
 It was awesome to